35 Money-Saving Handy Hints Using Everyday Items

 Avoid expensive plumber bills when your toilet needs repair.
 We show you how to fix toilet problems yourself.
 It’s easier than you think!

 Wine Box Shoe Storage

 Why pay for a fancy compartment-style shoe storage container when you can just pick one up for free at almost any store that sells wine?
 Designed to protect fragile glass bottles, a wine box is perfect for storing footwear because it comes equipped with cardboard dividers—a place for each shoe!
-In addition, the exterior cardboard is very sturdy, again to keep wine bottles from breaking, but also great for protecting your kicks in storage!
+In addition, the exterior cardboard is very sturdy.
 You could get fancy, too, and paint or cover the exterior of the wine box with decorative wrapping paper if you plan to keep it in your closet or entryway.

 Easy Nail Pilot Holes